-To set the gear mesh, loosen the motor screw.
+If you choose to do so, you can also set the gear mesh manually without using the fixed gear adapter.
+With the adapter removed, loosen the motor screw.
 Cut a narrow strip of notebook paper and run it into the gear mesh.
 Slide the motor and pinion gear into the spur gear.
-Retighten the motor screws and then remove the strip of paper.
+Retighten the motor screw, and then remove the strip of paper.
 You should be able to run a fresh strip of paper through the gears without binding them.